 HOW IT ALL BEGAN

-Why Journey
+Why Journey?

 Ultimately the St Alban’s Journey is all about caring for the souls of young men and about raising a generation that will begin to see the immense potential in themselves and the community around them.
 God willing this Journey leaves the majority of them with genuine friends, with memories that will touch the heart and with experiences that will give their lives meaning and ultimately guide them into the future.